marijnh/Eloquent-JavaScript/14_dom.md

-denoting the point on the far right of the circle, going clockwise until 2π (about 6.28) has taken us around the whole circle. `Math.cos` tells you the x-coordinate of the point that corresponds to the given position around the circle, while `Math.sin` yields the y-coordinate.
+denoting the point on the far right of the circle, going clockwise until 2π (about 6.28) has taken us around the whole circle. `Math.cos` tells you the x-coordinate of the point that corresponds to the given position, while `Math.sin` yields the y-coordinate.
 Positions (or angles) greater than 2π or less than 0 are valid—the rotation repeats so that _a_+2π refers to the same ((angle)) as _a_.

 {{index "PI constant", radian}}

-This unit for measuring angles is called radian—here a full circle is 2π radians, instead of 360 degrees.
+This unit for measuring angles is called radian—a full circle is 2π radians, similar to how it is 360 degrees when measuring in degrees.
 The constant π is available as `Math.PI` in JavaScript.

 {{figure {url: "img/cos_sin.svg", alt: "Using cosine and sine to compute coordinates",width: "6cm"}}}